 Got EIA?
 Skip the trigger foods and chat with your doctor for advice.

 Related: Should I Eat Before or After a Workout?

 Drinking excess water before working out can make you feel queasy, create cramps, or want to end the session early.

-You may also increase your risk of hypernatremia, an uncommon but severe illness, by attempting to chug down a gallon before hitting the gym .
+According to research published by the National Institutes of Health, you may also increase your risk of hypernatremia, an uncommon but severe illness, by attempting to chug down a gallon before hitting the gym .